 We are neighbors who want more neighbors!

 Everyone has their own reasons to welcome more neighbors into Central Ohio.
-Check out the thoughts of some of our more fervent supporters!
+Read why some of our supporters have chosen the pro-housing path.